-Your vehicle may also have reading lamps in other locations.
-To turn each one on or off, press the button located next to the lamp.
+The vehicle may also have reading lamps in other locations.
 The lamps cannot be adjusted.

 Electric Power Management

 The vehicle has Electric Power Management (EPM) that estimates the battery's temperature and state of charge.
 It then adjusts the voltage for best performance and extended life of the battery.